-In developing a DG procurement using hourly ACP funds, the IPA was guided by the following principles:
+In developing a DG procurement using Hourlyhourly ACP funds, the IPA iswas guided by the following principles:

-The IPA's DG procurement should endeavor to bring the utilities into compliance with statutory requirements for RECs from distributed generation systems, to the extent possible given the balance of existing hourly ACP funds.
+First, the primary goal of the The IPA's DG procurement must beshould endeavor to bring the utilities into compliance with statutory requirements for RECs from distributed generation systems, to the extent possible given the balance of existing hourly ACP funds.
 The sooner a successful, competitive DG procurement event is conducted, the sooner the Agency will have made progress in fulfilling its duty under the law of procuring renewable resources for the utilities.